NathanEpstein/pydata-london/README.md

 ### Why not Neural Nets?

-Parameter tuning tends to be simpler; there are well established conventions for choosing parameters in random forests, but how to determine network layer structure is fairly opaque.
+Parameter tuning tends to be simpler with forests; there are well established conventions for choosing parameters in random forests, but how to determine network layer structure is fairly opaque.
 --

 ### Why not Neural Nets?